gustavares/cos-tutorial/TUTORIAL.md

 That's it for the API, you can test it using something like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/).

-## Front-end application
+## 4. Front-end React application

-In the front-end we will have two sections, one being a form to select a file from your file system and the other a list of the files in the bucket.
+In the front-end we will have two sections, the first being a form to select a file from your file system, the second section is a list of the files in the bucket.
 We will use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make all the HTTP requests.

 Nowadays, a common approach to architecture is to separate the front-end from the back-end, but for the purpose of this tutorial we are going to make our node app serve an `index.html` file.
 In a bigger context it would make sense to have this API living by itself as a microservice just to generate the COS URLs.